 Estonia was the original gangster when it comes to catering to remote workers.
 They have really been pioneers in digital nomad space since 2014 with similar type visas, but their official digital nomad visa was just launched in August of this year.

-Only EU Nation: Currently Estonia is the only nation in the EU offering a digital nomad visa.
+First EU Nation: Estonia was the first nation in the EU offering a digital nomad visa, and was the only one until March 2021.

 The Tech Community: There is a huge online, digital, and technology community in Estonia, and being in the country for a year could mean a lot of important connections, education opportunities, and collaboration possibilities .